gramuah/ccnn/README.md

 GRAM, University of Alcalá, Alcalá de Henares, Spain.

-This is the official code implementation of work described the [paper](http://agamenon.tsc.uah.es/Investigacion/gram/publications/eccv2016-onoro.pdf).
-In this repository, we include the implementation of CCNN and Hydra.
+This is the official code implementation of the work described in our [ECCV 2016 paper](http://agamenon.tsc.uah.es/Investigacion/gram/publications/eccv2016-onoro.pdf).

-### License

-The license information of this project is described in the file "LICENSE.txt".
+This repository provides the implementation of CCNN and Hydra models for object counting.

-### Cite us
+## Cite us

 Was our code useful for you?
 Please cite us:

     @inproceedings{onoro2016,
-        Author = {O\~noro-Rubio, D. and L\'opez-Sastre, R.},
+        Author = {O\~noro-Rubio, D. and L\'opez-Sastre, R.~J.},
         Title = {Towards perspective-free object counting with deep learning}, Booktitle = {ECCV},
         Year = {2016}
     }

+## License

+The license information of this project is described in the file "LICENSE.txt".

-### Contents
+## Contents
 1. [Requirements: software](#requirements-software)
 2. [Requirements: hardware](#requirements-hardware)
 3. [Basic installation](#installation-sufficient-for-the-demo)